 What to do instead:

-Schedule a regular estate planning review with your attorney—ideally every 2–3 years, or sooner if something major changes in your life or family.
+Regularly review your plan once a year or sooner if something major changes in your life or family.
 The Law Office of Brenton C. McWilliams offers clients in Baldwin County the opportunity to revisit and update their plans as needed.

 4. Naming the Wrong Executor or Trustee